Let’s break the cycle

 and their children to break the cycle of violence for over 40 years.

-To work with and empower women, non-binary individuals and children experiencing gender-based violence by providing safety and support through a variety of programs and services, and raising awareness about the root causes to end the cycle of violence and abuse.
+To work with and empower people experiencing gender-based violence by providing safety and support through a variety of programs and services, and raising awareness about the root causes to end the cycle of violence and abuse.

 We strive to be a socially just and equitable community where all are free from gender-based violence.